kskim-phd/VMPR-UAD/README.md

 ```
 python test_each_view.py
 ```
-Download embeddings (embeddings.zip) in [here](https://drive.google.com/file/d/1PMrQbx62T95SFkh1cBjbo7zXfQ8rsXkC/view?usp=sharing)
+Download embeddings (embeddings.zip) in [here](https://drive.google.com/file/d/1PMrQbx62T95SFkh1cBjbo7zXfQ8rsXkC/view?usp=sharing) (As this work is under review so it is open to reviewers only)

-Our embedding files were extracted from undisclosed data.
-Therefore, the embeddedings file cannot be disclosed, but it is briefly disclosed.
-A password is required to decompress the file.
+For the purpose of review, only the embedding file learned with a small amount of data was disclosed.

 ------
 ## Generate 3D anomaly map